WALKING IN THE PARK

 It is generally accepted that walking is good for us all.
 With this in mind, the Park offers a regular series of pleasant guided walks aimed at providing healthy exercise.
 These are led by a trained leader, Janet Munro, who is also a member of the Bedford Borough Greenspace Team that manages the Park.

 Each walk starts at the Visitors' Centre in the Park.
-Dates are posted on the Park notice board and also appear in the Friends' Newsletter and on this page.
+Dates can be found in the Health Walks section of this website and are also posted on the Park notice board and appear in the Friends' Newsletter.

 The Park is open to visitors 365 days a year.
 This also applies to the main car park but not to the overspill car park which closes at 5:00pm each day.